-Justice Ministries works with congregations to respond faithfully to the justice imperatives of the gospel.
+Justice Ministries works with congregations to sow seeds of hope and respond to the justice imperatives of the gospel.

 Healing & Reconciliation

-The Healing & Reconciliation Ministry of The Presbyterian Church in Canada works ecumenically, with local leaders, congregations and courts of the church to build and strengthen bridges of understanding and friendship between Aboriginal and non-Aboriginal people.
+The healing & reconciliation ministry of The Presbyterian Church in Canada works ecumenically, with local leaders, congregations and courts of the church to build and strengthen bridges of understanding and friendship between Indigenous and non-Indigenous people.

 International Affairs Committee